MustafaLotfi/Owleye/README.md

 ## Limitations and future works
-**1) Recunstructing whole code:** The structure of the code is terrible:)) Owleye is made in 2021 and I have not dedicated so much time to improve it since then.
-Therefore, a lot of things have changed since then.
+**1) Recunstructing whole code:** The structure of the code is terrible:)) Owleye is made in 2021 and I have not dedicated so much of time to improve it since then.
+Therefore, a lot of things have changed.
 The structure of the code totally can be redesigned to reach a better performance.
 The code can be more object oriented. the libraries (mediapipe and tensorflow) have changed a lot.
 So, the algorithm can be rewritten considering the changes.

 **2) Changing the calibration algorithm:** The calibration duration time is really long.
 Using methods like image morphing makes it unnecessary to collect images in all positions and angles of the head and eyes.